Jay Carlisle (and his Wingan Kennel) was "...undoubtedly the one to whom most credit is due for the rise in the popularity of Labradors in the U.S.A.”

 "Six dogs were called back for the final elimination with the sea pounding on the outer bars, whitecaps making in the inlet and snow squalls driving inland.
 Dog after dog was sent into the icy water.
 Suddenly the black clouds closed down and the whole world was shut out by a driving snowstorm....

-- bred by R. Leckie Ewing, Canada
+Bred by R. Leckie Ewing, Canada

 Beaver of Bryn Banchory Jock